 This station, which will allow another access point to McCormick Place, is expected to provide a significant boost to the convention industry and help facilitate conventioneers getting downtown quickly and affordably, as well as spur development and encourage economic development in the surrounding community.9 At the time of the groundbreaking, several development projects were in progress or on the drawing board, including a new Motor Row entertainment district around McCormick Place championed by Mayor Emanuel, anchored by new hotels, restaurants, nightclubs, and a 10,000-seat $173 million DePaul basketball arena that would double as an "event center" for mid-sized shows too large for Navy Pier and too small for McCormick Place.10

-The project's architect will be Carol Ross Barney, who designed the unique glass and steel station at Morgan, along with transportation engineer T.Y.
+The project's architect was Carol Ross Barney, who designed the unique glass and steel station at Morgan, along with transportation engineer T.Y.
 Lin.11

-This $50 million project consists of the design and construction of a new elevated station.
-The new station will be ADA-accessible and have station house facilities located at grade level.
-The platform will be a center-island configuration for an eight-car train with canopy coverage for six cars.12 The station would have direct transfer connections to buses on Cermak Road and three entrance points -- on each side of Cermak Road and at 23rd Street -- to serve different sets of riders: neighborhood residents; Motor Row patrons and conventioneers walking two blocks over from McCormick Place.13
+This $50 million project consisted of the design and construction of a new elevated station.
+The new station is ADA-accessible and has station house facilities located at ground level.
+The platform is a center-island configuration for an eight-car train with canopy coverage for six cars.12 The station has direct transfer connections to buses on Cermak Road and three entrance points -- on each side of Cermak Road and at 23rd Street -- to serve different sets of riders: neighborhood residents; Motor Row patrons and conventioneers walking two blocks over from McCormick Place.13

-The main station building will be built on on the north side of Cermak Road.14 The new station will have a "sleek modern design" and a "tubular canopy" built by necessity.
+The main station building is on the north side of Cermak Road.14 The new station has a "sleek modern design" and a "tubular canopy" built by necessity.
 "It's an extremely tight footprint," explained Transportation Commissioner Gabe Klein at the groundbreaking.
 "The city owns the land immediately around the tracks, but there's no room to build out beyond it.
 So, we'll be utilizing a center platform.
 The CTA and the mayor wanted a full canopy over the platform for protection from the elements."15

-The station will be equipped with modern amenities such as elevators and state-of-the-art security,16 as well as LED lighting, a Divvy bike-sharing station and parking for 80 bikes.17
+The station is equipped with modern amenities such as elevators and state-of-the-art security,16 as well as LED lighting, a Divvy bike-sharing station and parking for 80 bikes.17

 Mayor Rahm Emanuel, CDOT Commissioner Gabe Klein, CTA President Forrest Claypool, and local officials broke ground on the new Cermak Green Line station on August 29, 2013.18

 The City of Chicago issued a construction building permit for the station on October 7, 2013.
-The general contractor for the project is F.H.
+The general contractor for the project was F.H.
 Paschen, S.N.
 Nielsen & Associates.19

 Green Line service was suspended for short periods on several weekends during the construction period to allow work such as lifting and setting steel and doing other work very close to the tracks.
 Nearly all of these closure were during mornings only, from the beginning of service until 11:40am, sometimes just one day on a weekend, sometimes both weekend mornings.
 On a few occasions, service was suspended all weekend for more intense work to take place.